 \section{Introduction}

-Large language models (LLMs) have achieved remarkable success across a wide range of applications.
-As these models continue to advance, the demand for enhanced long-context capabilities also increases, encompassing tasks such as contextual retrieval in question answering~\cite{liu-etal-2024-lost} and long-context generation for deep reasoning and reflection~\cite{o12024}.
+Large language models~(LLMs) have achieved remarkable success across a wide range of real-world applications.
+As these models evolve, the demand for enhanced long-context capabilities also increases, especially in tasks like contextual retrieval in question answering~\citep{liu-etal-2024-lost} and reasoning chains generation for complex reflection and decision-making~\citep{o12024, luo2024r1}.
 However, a significant challenge in developing long-context LLMs is the rising memory cost associated with increasing context lengths, which hinders both their practical deployment and further research.

-The attention mechanism~\cite{bahdanau2016neuralmachinetranslationjointly} in LLMs\footnote{In this paper, we focus on decoder-only Transformer-based~\cite{transformer} LLMs using rotary position embedding (RoPE,~\citealp{rope}), which are the predominant implementation of advanced LLMs.} is a major contributor to memory consumption, as its memory requirements typically grow quadratically with context length.
-To mitigate this overhead, a common strategy is to cache the key and value vectors (known as the KV cache) from previous contexts, thereby avoiding the need to recompute the entire quadratic attention weight matrix.
-Nonetheless, in long-context scenarios, the memory required for the KV cache often exceed that consumed by the LLM's weights, making it the dominant factor in overall memory usage.
+The attention mechanism~\citep{bahdanau2016neuralmachinetranslationjointly} in LLMs\footnotemark is a major source of computational overhead and memory consumption, which increase rapidly with context length.
+To reduce this cost, Key-Value cache~(KV cache) is a common strategy, which stores and reuses keys and values for generation to avoid the redundant computation.
+Nevertheless, as the context length increase, the memory required for KV cache can surpass that of the model weights, making it the dominant factor in overall memory usage.

-A series of solutions is proposed to reduce the memory cost associated with the KV cache.
-Some studies introduce memory-efficient attention modules, such as GQA~\cite{ainslie-etal-2023-gqa} and MLA~\cite{deepseekai2024deepseekv2strongeconomicalefficient}.
-While these methods show promise for training future LLMs from scratch, they cannot be applied to existing pre-trained LLMs, which limits their generalizability.
-Another research direction focuses on reducing the size of the KV cache in a manner compatible with existing LLMs.
-This includes techniques like KV cache eviction~\cite{zhang2023h2oheavyhitteroracleefficient, li2024snapkv, cai2024pyramidkvdynamickvcache}, which removes key and value vectors of unimportant tokens from the cache, and quantization~\cite{kivi,kvquant,atom,gear}, which represents cached key and value vectors in low bits.
+Many solutions have been proposed to reduce the memory cost of KV cache.
+Some studies introduce memory-efficient attention modules, such as MQA~\citep{shazeer2019mqa}, GQA~\citep{ainslie-etal-2023-gqa} and MLA~\citep{deepseekai2024deepseekv2strongeconomicalefficient}.
+While promising, these module architectures require training LLMs from scratch, which limits their applicability.
+Another research line focuses on the reduction of KV cache size in a compatible manner with pre-trained LLMs.
+This includes techniques like KV cache eviction~\citep{cai2024pyramidkvdynamickvcache, li2024snapkv, zhang2023h2oheavyhitteroracleefficient}, which identifies and drops unimportant tokens from the cache , and KV cache quantization~\citep{zipcache, kvquant,gear,kivi,atom}.